Paychex (NASDAQ:PAYX) Price Target Raised to $94.00 at Robert W. Baird

-Paychex (NASDAQ:PAYX) had its price target boosted by analysts at Robert W. Baird from $82.00 to $94.00 in a report issued on Wednesday, The Fly reports.
-The firm currently has an “outperform” rating on the business services provider’s stock.
-Robert W. Baird’s target price suggests a potential downside of 1.49% from the company’s current price.
+Paychex (NASDAQ:PAYX) had its price objective hoisted by equities research analysts at Robert W. Baird from $82.00 to $94.00 in a note issued to investors on Tuesday, Benzinga reports.
+The brokerage currently has an “outperform” rating on the business services provider’s stock.
+Robert W. Baird’s price objective would indicate a potential downside of 2.37% from the company’s previous close.

-Other equities analysts have also recently issued research reports about the company.
-Moffett Nathanson lifted their price objective on Paychex from $100.00 to $105.00 in a report on Monday, December 28th.
-Bank of America lifted their price objective on Paychex from $70.00 to $81.00 in a report on Monday, December 28th.
-Argus lifted their price objective on Paychex from $103.00 to $105.00 and gave the company a “buy” rating in a report on Wednesday.
-Deutsche Bank Aktiengesellschaft boosted their target price on Paychex from $81.00 to $98.00 and gave the company a “hold” rating in a research note on Monday, January 4th.
-Finally, Morgan Stanley boosted their target price on Paychex from $76.00 to $91.00 and gave the company an “equal weight” rating in a research note on Thursday, December 24th.
-Three equities research analysts have rated the stock with a sell rating, six have given a hold rating and four have assigned a buy rating to the stock.
-Paychex presently has an average rating of “Hold” and a consensus price target of $91.59.
+Several other research analysts have also issued reports on PAYX.
+The Goldman Sachs Group boosted their target price on Paychex from $85.00 to $89.00 and gave the company a “sell” rating in a research report on Tuesday.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on Paychex from $93.00 to $105.00 in a report on Tuesday, January 5th.
+Wells Fargo & Company began coverage on Paychex in a research report on Friday, December 18th.
+They set an “overweight” rating and a $105.00 target price for the company.
+BMO Capital Markets upped their price target on shares of Paychex from $93.00 to $96.00 and gave the stock a “market perform” rating in a report on Tuesday.
+Finally, Bank of America lifted their price objective on shares of Paychex from $70.00 to $81.00 in a report on Monday, December 28th.
+Three equities research analysts have rated the stock with a sell rating, six have given a hold rating and four have given a buy rating to the company.
+Paychex presently has an average rating of “Hold” and a consensus target price of $93.00.

 Paychex, Inc provides integrated human capital management solutions for human resources (HR), payroll, benefits, and insurance services for small- to medium-sized businesses in the United States and Europe.
 The company offers payroll processing services; payroll tax administration services; employee payment services; and regulatory compliance services, such as new-hire reporting and garnishment processing.